luis198327/olympics-quiz-game/README.md

 + [stack overflow](https://stackoverflow.com/questions/17212094/fill-background-color-left-to-right-css) - used to obtain initial code which i then tweaked to provide a hover effect when selecting an answer.
 + I used code from W3Schools to create the hover over menu/nav and adapted this to the styling, positioning, wording for my quiz game.
 The menu is situated in the top left of each of the 3 main HTML pages.
 + [code box](https://code-boxx.com/lock-screen-orientation/) - used CSS media code to restrict landscape view being used on smaller devices - in other words to display a message to rotate back to portrait mode.
 I have adapted the code so that it is using min-height instead, so it seems to allow use for bigger devices like tablets not matter if its portrait or landscape mode.
++ [stack overflow](https://stackoverflow.com/questions/17708869/how-to-reload-the-webpage-when-orientation-changes) - used to add code to refresh the page when the devices orientation changes.

 ### Media
 + [rawpixel](https://www.rawpixel.com/) - used to obtain welcome image of tokyo background.